-When a family wishes to receive assistance under the HCV program, the family must submit an application that provides the PHA with the information needed to determine the family's eligibility.
-HUD requires the PHA to place all families that apply for assistance on a waiting list.
-When HCV assistance becomes available, the PHA must select families from the waiting list in accordance with HUD requirements and PHA policies as stated in the administrative plan and the annual plan.
+When a family wishes to receive assistance under the HCV program, the family must submit an application that provides HACA with the information needed to determine the family's eligibility.
+HUD requires HACA to place all families that apply for assistance in an applicant lottery pool or on a waiting list.
+When HCV assistance becomes available, HACA must select families from the applicant lottery pool, if any, and, then from the waiting list in accordance with HUD requirements and HACA policies as stated in the administrative plan and the annual plan.

-The PHA is required to adopt clear policies and procedures for accepting applications, placing families on the waiting list, and selecting families from the waiting list, and must follow these policies and procedures consistently.
-The actual order in which families are selected from the waiting list can be affected if a family has certain characteristics designated by HUD or the PHA that justify their selection.
+HACA is required to adopt and consistently follow clear policies and procedures for accepting applications, placing families in an applicant pool or on the waiting list, and selecting families from the waiting list.
+The actual order in which families are selected from the waiting list can be affected if a family has certain characteristics designated by HUD or HACA that justify their selection.
 Examples of this are the selection of families for income targeting and the selection of families that qualify for targeted funding.

-HUD regulations require that all families have an equal opportunity to apply for and receive housing assistance, and that the PHA affirmatively further fair housing goals in the administration of the program [24 CFR 982.53, HCV GB p.
+HUD regulations require that all families have an equal opportunity to apply for and receive housing assistance, and that HACA affirmatively further fair housing goals in the administration of the program [24 CFR 982.53, HCV GB p.
 4-1].
-Adherence to the selection policies described in this chapter ensures that the PHA will be in compliance with all relevant fair housing requirements, as described in Chapter 2.
+Adherence to the selection policies described in this chapter ensures that HACA will be in compliance with all relevant fair housing requirements, as described in Chapter 2.

-This chapter describes HUD and PHA policies for taking applications, managing the waiting list and selecting families for HCV assistance.
+This chapter describes HUD and HACA policies for taking applications, managing the applicant pool and the waiting list and selecting families for HCV assistance.
 The policies outlined in this chapter are organized into three sections, as follows:

 Part I: The Application Process.
 This part provides an overview of the application process, and discusses how applicants can obtain and submit applications.
-It also specifies how the PHA will handle the applications it receives.
+It also specifies how HACA will handle the applications it receives.

 Part II: Managing the Waiting List.
-This part presents the policies that govern how the PHA's waiting list is structured, when it is opened and closed, and how the public is notified of the opportunity to apply for assistance.
-It also discusses the process the PHA will use to keep the waiting list current.
+This part presents the policies that govern how HACA's waiting list is structured, when it is opened and closed, and how the public is notified of the opportunity to apply for assistance.
+It also discusses the process HACA will use to keep the waiting list current.

 Part III: Selection for HCV Assistance.
-This part describes the policies that guide the PHA in selecting families for HCV assistance as such assistance becomes available.
-It also specifies how in-person interviews will be used to ensure that the PHA has the information needed to make a final eligibility determination.
+This part describes the policies that guide HACA in selecting families for HCV assistance as such assistance becomes available.
+It also specifies how in-person interviews will be used to ensure that HACA has the information needed to make a final eligibility determination.